 – Newspapers for table protection

-You can use this handy Flower Idea Sheet if you are short on flower inspiration or just want to supplement.
+You can use the handy Flower Idea Sheet (download at the bottom of the page) if you are short on flower inspiration or just want to supplement.
 I showed the kids how to start with a dot or small circle somewhere on the paper.
 Then, using the dot as a starting and stopping point, create a shape and repeat that shape all the way around the dot.
 The bigger the shape, the less petals you will make.

 If you see some kids making some small petals, don’t worry.
 For this type of painting lesson, it’s okay to have small shapes.

 Heading back to school?

 Download our back to School Guide | Resources to help kickstart your art program

 It’s a 3-part strategy on how to use the Elements of Arts when planning your art curriculum including ordering supplies, a grade level checklist for the scope and sequence of K-7 Elements of Art and What I’ll Learn in Art Class posters